- Search-based groups: you define criteria (like brand or category) and Algolia automatically selects matching items from your index.

 Monetize with sponsored listings (external source groups)

 With external source groups, you can integrate retail media platforms to display sponsored products based on real-time bids from brand partners.
 This creates a new revenue stream beyond direct product sales.
-For example, on a search for “running shoes,” you could display two sponsored products from brands bidding through your retail media platform at positions 1 and 5, while showing regular search results on the rest of the page.Retail media platforms (RMPs),
+For example, on a search for “running shoes,” you could display two sponsored products from brands bidding through your retail media platform at positions 1 and 5, while showing organic results on the rest of the page.Retail media platforms (RMPs),

 such as Criteo,